About me

 Additional information

 Therapy should not be exclusively for those that can afford it.
-I do believe in accessible mental health care for all, therefore I hold a limited amount of spaces for reduced rate sessions.
-Please contact me for further details on concessionary rates.
-(Reduced rate places currently at capacity)
+I do believe in accessible mental health care for all, therefore I hold a limited amount of spaces for reduced rate sessions (currently one space available)

 When I work